ggwozdz2/JNP1-Projects/README.md

 ## kvfifo

-The task was to write an implementation of FIFO queue, where each element had a key an a value.
+The task was to write an implementation of FIFO queue, where each element had a key and a value.
 Moreover, it was required to write different operations, such as moving all elements with the same key to the start/end, giving maximum/minimum value of a specific key and so on.

 _Topics_: Copy-on-write, move semantics, smart pointers, exceptions, STL,